colinhacks/zshy/README.md

 | `from "./util.ts"` | `from "./util.js"` | `from "./util.cjs"` |
 | `from "./util.js"` | `from "./util.js"` | `from "./util.cjs"` |

-Unfortunately vanilla `tsc` does not support extension rewriting and the TypeScript team has stated that this [is not on the roadmap](https://github.com/microsoft/TypeScript/issues/16577#issuecomment-754941937).
-As such, the vast majority of build tools in use today rely on bundlers to perform these transforms.
+All existing TS build tools perform a similar transform during their bundling step.
+Unfortunately vanilla `tsc` [does not support](https://github.com/microsoft/TypeScript/issues/16577#issuecomment-754941937), leaving library authors with no choice but to use a bundler.

-But `zshy` takes a different approach.
-It implements this simple set of transforms using the official [TypeScript Compiler API](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API) (specifically the `ts.TransformerFactory` API, which lets you define AST-level code transforms).

-The result is a tool that's the "holy grail" of TypeScript library build tools:
+The key innovation of `zshy` is that it implements extension rewriting on top of `tsc` itself via the official [TypeScript Compiler API](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API) (specifically the `ts.TransformerFactory` API, which lets you define AST-level code transforms).
+This obviates the need for a bundler.
+The result is a tool that I consider to be the "holy grail" of TypeScript library build tools:

 - performs dual-module (ESM + CJS) builds with no bundler
+- type checks your code
 - leverages `tsc`'s best-in-class transpilation engine
-- type checks your code
-- doesn't require another config file (just `package.json` and `tsconfig.json`)
+- no config file (just `package.json` and `tsconfig.json`)

 <br/>
 <br/>